 Location:Home >> Detail

-Drinking is a lifestyle and social custom and has become an important public health problem worldwide.
-The public interest in alcohol consumption among college students is increasing due to its potential negative impact .
-For example, Ralph et al analyzed alcohol consumption trends in 18-24 year old college students and found that the incidence of college students consuming alcohol over 5 standard cups in the past month has increased from 41.7 % to 44.7 % from 1998 to 2005 in United States.
+Alcohol consumption is a lifestyle and social custom that has become an important public health problem worldwide.
+Public interest in alcohol consumption among college students is increasing due to potentially negative impact .
+Ralph et al. analyzed alcohol consumption trends in 18-24 year old US college students and found that the incidence of college students consuming alcohol over 5 standard cups within the past month of being surveyed increased from 41.7 % to 44.7 % in the period 1998-2005.
 The incidence of drinking and driving increased from 26.5 % to 28.9 %, and the incidence of alcohol-related accidental death has increased from 1/100,000 to 3 %.
-In recent years, the rate of drinking in college students is as high as 60 % in China [3, 4].
-It is commonly known that alcohol consumption can cause a variety of problems, such as physical health problems, learning problems, psychological problems, and dangerous social behaviors, as well as leading to adverse consequences for individuals, families and society .
+Recently, college student drinking rate,in China, has reached 60 % [3, 4].
+It is commonly accepted that alcohol consumption leads to a variety of physical health, learning, and psychological problems as well as dangerous social behaviors which lead to adverse consequences for individuals, families and society .

-Social demographic characteristics, including gender, age, grade in school, major, ethnicity, family residence, whether the participant was an only-child, the average monthly living cost, smoking, family income, and parents' education level were collected using a general information questionnaire.
+Social demographic characteristics, including gender, age, grade in school, major, ethnicity, family residence, status as only-child, the average monthly living expenses, smoking, family income, and parental education levels were collected using a general questionnaire.

-Alcohol Use Disorders Identification Test (AUDIT) is a scale for screening alcohol use disorders and recommended by WHO in 1989 after a trial in six countries.
-This scale has a high accuracy in identifying early risk of drinking and harmful drinking.
-The scale contains 10 items with item 1 to 3 measuring the amount of drinking and frequency, item 4 to 6 measuring alcohol dependency, and item 7 to 10 measuring various problems caused by alcohol.
-Total score was calculated and a limitation score was designed as hazardous drinking and harmful drinking.
-A previous study suggested a limitation score of 7.00 for hazardous drinking in Chinese population with a sensitivity and specificity of 99.17 % and 90 %, respectively .
-In this study, AUDIT score ≥ 7 was considered hazardous and harmful alcohol consumption, < 7 as normal drinking, and 0 as non-drinking .
+Alcohol Use Disorders Identification Test (AUDIT) is a scale for screening alcohol use disorders recommended by WHO.
+This scale is highly accurate in identifying early risk of drinking and harmful drinking.
+The scale contains 10 items.
+Items 1-3 measure the amount of drinking and frequency.
+Items 4-6 measure alcohol dependency.
+Items 7-10 measure various alcohol-caused problems.
+Total scores were calculated and a limitation score was designed to define “hazardous” and “harmful” drinking.
+A prior study suggested a limitation score of 7.00 for hazardous drinking in a Chinese population with a sensitivity and specificity of 99.17 % and 90 %, respectively .
+In this study, an AUDIT score ≥ 7 was deemed “hazardous and harmful” alcohol consumption, < 7 was deemed “normal drinking”, and 0 was deemed “non-drinking” .

 Data were analyzed using SPSS17.0.
 Descriptive analysis, Student’s t test, χ2 test, and unconditional logistic regression analysis were used.
 All tests in this study were two-sided at α = 0.05 level unless otherwise stated.

-This study investigated 1015 college students in 12 classes containing freshman, sophomore, junior, and senior students.
-108 students refused to participate in or did not complete the survey.
-907 valid questionnaires were obtained with a valid response rate of 88.49 % (907/1015).
-No significant differences in gender and grade structure were observed between excluded subjects and study samples (P> 0.05) (Table 1).
+This study examined 1,015 college students in 12 classes that contained freshman, sophomore, junior, and senior students.
+One hundred and eight students refused to participate in, or did not complete, the survey.
+Nine hundred and seven valid questionnaires were obtained with a valid response rate of 88.49 % (907/1015).
+No significant differences in gender and grade structure were observed between excluded subjects and study samples (p > 0.05) (Table 1).

-Among the 907 college students who completed the survey, 591 consumed alcohol, while 316 did not consume alcohol during the past year with an alcohol consumption rate of 65.2 %.
-The range of AUDIT scores were 0 to 31.
-Among the 591 alcohol consumers, 101 (11.1 %) had an AUDIT score ≥7 points and 490 (54.0 %) had an AUDIT score < 7 points.
-Table 2 presented the alcohol consumption situation in college students with different characteristics.
+The subjects reported that 591 had consumed alcohol, while 316 had not consumed alcohol during the past year.
+This is an alcohol consumption rate of 65.2 %.
+AUDIT scores ranged from 0 to 31.
+Of the 591 consumers, 101 (11.1 %) had an AUDIT score ≥7 points while 490 (54.0 %) had an AUDIT score < 7 points.
+Table 2 presents the alcohol consumption situation in college students with different characteristics.3.5 Impulsivity Level

-This study showed that the incidence of hazardous and harmful alcohol consumption in males is much higher than that female, which is consistent with previous reports [14, 15].
-Family environment is widely accepted as an important factor that affects the growth of children and their behaviors in adulthood.
-Results in this study showed that family residence, father's education, parents' attitude to children's alcohol consumption, and alcohol consumption status in parents significantly affected the incidence of hazardous and harmful alcohol consumption in college students, suggesting that family environmental factors played an exemplary role in the drinking behavior of college students.
-In addition, being the only-child in the family is also a factor for high rate of hazardous and harmful drinking in college.
-This is because this special growing environment leads to poor psychological endurance, which is prone to elicit drinking behavior .
-The finding that students with high monthly living expenses are also prone to hazardous and harmful drinking behavior may just reflect that a certain economic capacity is necessary for alcohol consumption .
-This study showed that peers' attitudes to alcohol consumption in college and alcohol consumption situations in peers affected the incidence of hazardous and harmful drinking behavior.
-In these students with hazardous and harmful drinking behaviors, their peers tend to have a supportive or neutral attitude, and a high rate to consume alcohol.
-This suggested that alcohol consumption in Chinese colleges may receive influences from peers [12, 16].
+Consistent with prior studies, this study showed that the incidence of hazardous and harmful alcohol consumption in males is much higher than that females [14, 15].
+Family environment is widely recognized as an important factor that affects the children growth and their adult behaviors.
+This study showed that family residence, paternal education, parental attitudes to alcohol consumption by childrend, and parental alcohol consumption affects the incidence of hazardous and harmful alcohol consumption in college students.
+This suggests that family environmental factors played an important role in the college student alcohol consumption.
+Being an “only-child” is also a factor for a high rate of hazardous and harmful drinking in college.
+This is because this special growing environment leads to poor psychological endurance, which is prone to drinking behavior .
+The finding that students with high monthly living expenses are also prone to hazardous and harmful drinking behavior may just reflect that they can afford to drink. .
+This study showed that peer attitudes towards alcohol consumption in college and peer alcohol consumption behavior affects the incidence of hazardous and harmful drinking behavior.
+In students with hazardous and harmful drinking behaviors, peers tend to provide a supportive or neutral attitude, and a high rate of alcohol consumption follows.
+This suggests that alcohol consumption is peer-accepted in Chinese colleges [12, 16].

-Besides the findings that the external factors affected the hazardous and harmful drinking behavior in college students, this study also found that the students' impulsivity level is significantly associated with the incidence of hazardous and harmful drinking behaviors.
-After control of other factors, a higher impulsivity level is an independent risk factor for hazardous and harmful drinking behaviors.
-High impulsivity levels promote adolescents' excessive drinking behaviors, but excessive drinking can in turn increase the impulsivity level of college students .
-Therefore, students' drinking behavior can be affected by many factors, including factors from family, peers, and impulsive personality traits.
+Besides the findings that external factors affected hazardous and harmful drinking behaviors in college students, this study also found that the student impulsivity levels significantly associate with the incidence of hazardous and harmful drinking behaviors.
+After controlling for other factors, a higher impulsivity level is an independent risk factor for hazardous and harmful drinking behavior.
+High impulsivity levels promote student excessive drinking behaviors, but excessive drinking can in turn increase the impulsivity level of college students .

-In conclusion, a variety of factors affect drinking behaviors in college students.
-Family, school, and society could play a role in decreasing the incidence of hazardous and harmful drinking behavior in college students.
-The education on alcohol-related health and development of targeted interventions may reduce the harm of alcohol use on college students.
+In conclusion, a variety of factors affect college student drinking behavior.
+Family, school, and society appear to play roles in decreasing the incidence of hazardous and harmful drinking behavior in college students.
+Education on alcohol-related health and development of targeted interventions may reduce the harm of alcohol use on college students.